Tutorials

 Recent Webflow bandwidth changes and pricing implications

-• Basic plan: from 50 GB to 10 GB (80% reduction)
+• Basic plan: 10 GB bandwidth per month

 While Webflow offers "surge protection" that forgives your first month over the limit, a second consecutive overage will trigger automatic plan upgrades or bandwidth add-ons.